Spaghetti al sugo

 sauce

-Spaghetti al sugo is an Italian dish and is different from what you know as spaghetti with
+Spaghetti al sugo is an Italian dish and is different from what you know as

-taste sensation.
+for the new taste sensation.

 Serves: 2